 You’re about to be photographed, (YAY!!!) but what now?
 Choosing attire, locations, and feeling comfortable in front of the camera can be tough!
 Here are some ideas and tips to make your session go as smoothly as possible!

 Relax!
 Don’t worry about posing yourself, I will guide you through this process.
 Take a deep breath, treat yourself (get a manicure (cute nails for pictures is a good idea anyway), and think about why you want these photos, lifelong memories, keepsakes to pass down, and to freeze time so you can remember your kiddos, spouse and family just as you are today.

 Get dressed up, pamper yourself!!
 It’s not every day that you get photographed, so make the most of it!
-Don’t be afraid to wear a good amount of makeup, it translates well in photographs.
+Don’t be afraid to wear a little more makeup than normal, it translates well in photographs.
 However, do make sure the makeup matches your neck color, and avoid a heavy smoky eye.
 Do put on an amount that feels comfortable and natural to you.
 Have your hair done or do it yourself.
 As long as you feel comfortable, confident, and beautiful you’ll look great!

 Families and large groups.
-No need to all match.
+No need to match.
 Try coordinating colors instead.
 For example: jeans with earth toned shirts (red, green, mustard yellow, brown), neutral colors (grey, white, black), or complimentary colors.
-Complimentary colors are as follows: Cyan & Red, Yellow & Blue, Magenta & Green.
+Complimentary colors are Cyan & Red, Yellow & Blue, Magenta & Green.